-The following charts illustrate the diversification of AFE's 84-month estimated remaining collections ("ERC") from existing purchased loan portfolios and purchased loan notes by asset type and geography as well as the seasoned nature of the debt portfolios as of 31 March 2018.
+The following charts illustrate the diversification of AFE's 84-month estimated remaining collections ("ERC") from existing purchased loan portfolios and purchased loan notes by asset type and geography as well as the seasoned nature of the debt portfolios as of 30 June 2018.
 Geographic diversity provides resilience to economic cycles in any one country and local market trends, and combined with the asset diversity provides access to a greater investment opportunity set.
-The seasoned nature of the debt portfolios gives AFE greater visibility on expected collections.